 Basra.
 The blind Ahmad and his dog get summoned to the royal palace by a maid.
 There he tells the maids his story: a long time ago, he was a Calif in Baghdad and employed the evil wizard Jaffar.
 But Jaffar placed him in a dungeon and took over the throne himself.
 In jail, he met the little thief Abu with which he escaped to Basra.
-There Ahmad fell in love with a princess, but Jaffar took her away from him and blinded him, turning Abu into a dog.
+There Ahmad fell in love with a princess, but Jaffar took her away and blinded him, turning Abu into a dog.
 But when the spell disappears, Abu turns back into a human again and Ahmad gains his sight back.
-Abu finds a genie in a lamp on the beach and kills Jaffar while Ahmad finds his princess again and regained his throne.
+Abu finds a genie in a lamp on the beach and kills Jaffar, while Ahmad finds his princess again and regains his throne.

 Grade:+++